waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   Attempt 4: Stood directly on the Helix Fossil tile at (26, 30) and pressed 'A'.
 This also failed to trigger an event.

 *   Attempt 9: Final attempt to talk to the Super Nerd from (25, 31) failed.
-Concluding I am missing a prerequisite.
-Abandoning this puzzle for now to explore other routes.
+The AI observer has indicated that abandoning this mandatory puzzle is a strategic error.
+The failure must be in my method of interaction.
+My new hypothesis is that I must interact with the Super Nerd and advance through ALL of his dialogue, not just the initial post-battle text.